-Texas isn’t known for high taxation levels with one exception – our property taxes.
-The property taxes are among some of the highest in the country, at an average of 2.18% of the estimated value of your home for the state of Texas as a whole.
+When it comes to the rates of property taxes by state, Texas nears the top of the list.
+Texas property taxes are among some of the highest property taxes in the U.S, at an average of 2.18% of the estimated value of your home.
 If you’re new to the state or you’re a new property owner, you’ll need to get to grips with the basics of this system.
 Here is a quick guide from AFIC, one of the leading property tax loan companiesin Texas :

 The high property taxes in the Lone Star State are needed to compensate for the fact that there is no individual income tax in Texas.
 Texas is one of the 9 states in the USA that does not impose income tax on its citizens, which is something most residents really enjoy.
 However, as a result, the counties need to get their funding for public services like schools, libraries, parks, roads, and emergency services from another source, which is where property taxes come in.

 Property taxes in Texas are set at a local government level as there are no state property taxes, so they’ll be different from county to county.
 For example, property taxes in Dallas county are an average of 2.74% of your property’s estimated value (about $6,850 on a $250,000 home).
 The same home in San Antonio will cost you around $6,6500 as it has an average of 2.66% property tax.
 In Terrell County, you’ll pay around $5,600 in property taxes on that same house, with an average 2.24% property tax.

 There are three basic steps to collecting property taxes in Texas:

 Step One: Appraised values for properties in each district are set by that district’s Chief Appraiser on January 1 of each year.
 A lien attaches to each taxable property to ensure payment.